cwright91767/Computer_Vision/README.md

 Description: This shows a "natural scene" (which happens to be a wall in my living room, decorated with images) that contains a defined blank area in which an "advertisement" will be inserted.
 This was my final project for CS6476: Introduction to Computer Vision at Georgia Tech's OMSCS program.

+Methodologies:
-Methodology 1: Hough Lines & Harris Corners Methodology 2: OpenCV Contours --> this produced MUCH BETTER results
+1. Hough Lines & Harris Corners
+2. OpenCV Contours --> this produced MUCH BETTER results

 Tools used:
 * Python 2.7.13